ShivamDev31/awesome-ethereum-3/README.md

 #### Books

-* [Ethereum Development with Go](https://goethereumbook.org/) - Interacting with an Ethereum client
+* [Ethereum Development with Go](https://goethereumbook.org/) - Interacting with an Ethereum client with the Go language.

 ## Related Lists